 Section 5.
 Any changes to the Articles of Incorporation, Constitution and Bylaws, or Statement of Beliefs must be presented in writing at least a month in advance to each member of the Family Council.
 Any changes to the Statement of Beliefs will be voted on by the Family Overseers.

 Section 6.
 A person may be removed from the Family Council for a variety of reasons.
-This can occur through voluntary resignation, occur due to the individual not maintaining full membership status, or occur through action by the the remainder of the Family Council because the member no longer meets the qualifications for being a Family Overseer or a Ministry Servant.
+This can occur through voluntary resignation, occur due to the individual not maintaining full membership status, occur through action by the the remainder of the Family Council because the member no longer meets the qualifications for being a Family Overseer or a Ministry Servant, or, if their home microchurch is no longer an affiliated microchurch.
 If vacated, the position will remain vacant until new selections are made for the next calendar year.

 ARTICLE III Statement of Belief